Leonor de Almeida Portugal, Marquise of Alorna: Vienna

 In 1779, Count Carlos Pedro moved the couple to Porto, as he was made commander of the VI Royal Infantry Regiment, which was based in that city.
 While in Porto, Leonor bore the couple's first child, Leonor Benedita de Almeida e Oyenhausen.
-His post in Porto would only temporary, for in 1780, Queen Maria I appointed Count Carlos Pedro as her minister plenipotentiary to the Imperial Court of Vienna and the couple moved thereafter.
+His post in Porto would only be temporary, for in 1780, Queen Maria I appointed Count Carlos Pedro as her minister plenipotentiary to the Imperial Court of Vienna and the couple moved thereafter.
 On the way to Vienna, Leonor and Count Carlos Pedro were received by the courts of King Carlos III of Spain and Louis XVI of France.
 While in Vienna, Leonor became a prominent member of the local poetry scene and distinguished herself as a notable painter.
-Though she was often sick, due to the difference of the Austrian climate to the Portuguese one, Leonor bore two children: Juliana de Almeida e Oyenhausen, on 20 August 1782, and Frederica de Almeida e Oyenhausen, 1 September 1784.
+Though she was often sick, due to the difference of the Austrian climate to the Portuguese one, Leonor bore two children: Juliana de Almeida e Oyenhausen, on 20 August 1782, and Frederica de Almeida e Oyenhausen, on 1 September 1784.

-In Vienna, Leonor made the acquaintances with many of Europe's great minds and personalities, from Germaine de Staël to Jacques Necker.
+In Vienna, Leonor made acquaintances with many of Europe's great minds and personalities, from Germaine de Staël to Jacques Necker.
 Leonor even won the favours of Empress Maria Theresa of Austria and her successor, Joseph II of Austria, who made her a dame of the Order of the Starry Cross.
 When Pope Pius VI visited the Imperial Viennese Court, he received a private audience with Leonor, where she was decorated by the Supreme Pontiff.
 While a great success in her new Austrian home, Leonor still kept contact with her family and the Royal Court back in Portugal.
 She often sent her works back to Portugal, most notably a painting entitled Soledade, to her father, and An Alegory of Conjugal Love, to Princess Benedita, wife of José, Prince of Brazil, and a copy of a painting by Guido Reni, to Queen Maria I. In 1785, Leonor and her family were recalled back to Lisbon.